RatchapongLP/backend-learning/spring/springboot.md

 - `logging`
 - `websocket`

+**Note:** the Tomcat configurations that we usually need to do when running the servlet container are already set and done by Spring Boot in merge with 'application configuration'.

+> ***Bill of Materials***<br>
+The dependencies here tell Maven which jars to download, but the version of the jars are specified and configured by the parent.
+Spring Boot calls it "Bill of Materials", meaning that we don't have to worry about jars versions compatibilities. just pick the version of the parent or combination, all the components jars have already been checked and approved that they work well together.

 ### Setting up JavaSE-21 in Spring Tools for Eclipse (Version: 4.32.0.RELEASE)
 See **JRE 21 setting** in [java-environment/spring_tools.md](../java-environment/spring_tools.md)